 4. GMOs can be transported to inaccessible regions of the world

-5. Chemicals usage on GMO crops is lesser compared to other crops.
+5. Chemical usage on GMO crops is lesser compared to other crops.

 Based on a study conducted by PG Economics to measure the quantity of pesticide on cotton that had been genetically modified from 1996-2011, it was discovered that there had been a 6% decline in the amount of herbicides used compared to those that had not been modified.

-7. GMOs are able to preserve energy, soil and water
+6. GMOs can preserve energy, soil, and water

-A lot of foods people consume nowadays are products of a sole original source.
+Most foods that people consume nowadays are products of a sole original source.
 For instance, each naval orange is basically a clone of a single original tree that was attached to create more trees.

 1. They might contribute to a rise in allergic reactions

 Studies have shown that food-related allergic reactions in kids have risen from 3% to 5% in the last decade.
-Even though there is no proof supporting the notion that GMOs can cause a rise in allergies, the thought that it may happen has stuck in people’s minds causing them to keep away from genetically modified food.
+Even though there is no proof that GMOs are to blame, the thought that they could be playing a part has stuck in people’s minds causing them to keep away from genetically modified food.

 2. Genetic food can prompt allergic reactions from different foods

-GMOs that had bodybuilding nutrients from Brazil nuts were discovered to set off an allergy in individuals who are sensitive to them.
-Thus, any proteins that come from other foodstuffs must have a listing as part of the components and be tested to find out their capability of causing allergies.
+GMOs containing bodybuilding nutrients from Brazil nuts were discovered to cause allergies in sensitive individuals.
+Thus, any proteins from other foodstuffs must have a listing as part of the components and be tested to find out their capability of causing allergies.

 3. GMOs may contribute to antibiotic resistance

-GMOs are mostly incorporated with antibiotic-resistant genes so as to make the crops that will grow stronger.
-It is contemplated but not corroborated that the procedure could be contributing to the development of antibiotic-resistant bacteria.
+GMOs are mostly incorporated with antibiotic-resistant genes to make crops grow stronger.
+It is contemplated but not corroborated that the procedure could contribute to developing antibiotic-resistant bacteria.

 4. Some research has linked GMOs to cancer

-A research that was initially published in 2013 showed that herbicide found in Round-up tolerant crops led to the development of cancer in rats.
+Research initially published in 2013 showed that herbicides found in Round-up tolerant crops led to the development of cancer in rats.
 The paper was later taken back by the first journal that published it for having unfounded or deceptive information; however, other journals have printed it since the withdrawal.
-Thus, a lot of individuals have concluded that consumption of the modified corn could be dangerous to their health.
+Thus, many individuals have concluded that consuming modified corn could be dangerous to their health.

-5. Very few companies are in charge of all the GMO seed market
+5. Very few companies are in charge of the GMO seed market

-A lot of the negative energy surrounding GMOs has a tendency to involve Monsato.
-There are other 5 corporations that, alongside Monsato, are in charge of all the GMO seed market.
-The companies include DuPont, Sungenta, Agrosciences, Dow, BASF and Bayer.
+A lot of the negative energy surrounding GMOs tends to involve Monsanto.
+There are five other corporations, however, that, alongside Monsanto, are in charge of the GMO seed market.
+The companies include DuPont, Syngenta, Agrosciences, Dow, BASF, and Bayer.

-Presently, there are 64 different sorts of weeds that have been verified to be resistant to atrazine.
-This is regardless of the reality that not any of the weeds have been coupled with GMO crops to promote such a resistance.
+Presently, there are 64 different sorts of weeds that have been verified to be resistant to atrazine, a type of chlorinated herbicide.
+This is regardless of the reality that not any of the weeds have been coupled with GMO crops to promote such resistance.

 Various farmers in the Southeastern United States tend to lose up to half of their produce even when they have planted GMO crops to atrazine-resistant weeds.